jschiefner/horse-tracker-cvlab/README.md

  - `--mode` is the horse detection mode.
 Can be one of `tinyyolo`, `yolo` and `background`
  - `input` is the input video file path
  - `output` is the path for the video output.
 The `.avi` extension will automatically be appended, so only the filename needs to be given here
- - `frames` is the amount of frames that should be processed
+ - `frames` is the amount of frames that should be processed.
+0 to go to end of file

 ### Dependencies